lucyjanetetlow/cdcssg.github.io/family-weekends/2014/index.md

 ## 27-29 June 2014, Holiday Inn, Chessington World of Adventures Resort

-We're excited to announce that this years' family weekend will be held at Chessington World of Adventures, just south of London.
+2014's family weekend was be held at Chessington World of Adventures, just south of London.

-Online bookings are now closed for the 2014 Family Weekend.
-If you still want to attend please [email the administration office](mailto:office@criduchat.org.uk) for more details.

 ## More Details